Designing Libro.fm with an Accessibility-First Approach

 You might recognize the name Robert Kingett, our totally blind accessibility consultant, from our blog—he has previously written about the challenges that Audible Exclusive audiobooks pose to listeners like him.
 (To learn more about Audible Exclusive audiobooks and their harmful impact, take a quick trip over here.)

-Whenever we are developing or a revising a new feature, we will send a test page to him to review.
+Whenever we are developing or revising a new feature, we will first send it to him for review.
 If it’s a more complex feature, we bring him in early to discuss our approach and get his thoughts on anything we should look out for.
 As an avid audiobook listener himself, Robert also reaches out whenever he notices something that could be improved on our website and app.

-On our website, we use clear, consistent coding practices with proper structure and hierarchy of content.
+On our website, we strive to use clear, consistent coding practices with proper structure and hierarchy of content.
 We make sure to utilize accurate alt and ARIA tags, and have consistent behavior across all our products.
 Another key element is making sure we have proper color contrast and type sizes for readability.
 That being said, “it’s always a work in progress,” says Nick.
-“No doubt we have forgot an ARIA or alt tag somewhere, and no doubt we missed other things.
+“No doubt we have forgot an ARIA tag, alt tag, or other things.
 The goal is to constantly improve.”

 Libro.fm has both an iOS app and an Android app.
 Apple products include VoiceOver, a built-in, gesture-based screen reader that gives audible descriptions of what’s on a screen—from battery level to which app your finger is on.
-This year, our iOS developers Irwin Coleman and Waleed Johnson have added custom router actions, which allow listeners to swipe and access certain shortcuts on pages: playing an audiobook, deleting files, hearing a synopsis, and more.
+Our iOS developers Irwin Coleman and Waleed Johnson have added custom router actions, which allow listeners to swipe and access certain shortcuts on pages: playing an audiobook, deleting files, hearing a synopsis, and more.
 “It’s an ongoing process where we welcome feedback and suggestions,” says Waleed.
 “We will continue to expand our accessibility support in future releases.”
+Additionally, both our iOS and Android apps have added Dark Mode and horizontal rotation over the past few years.

 While there have been major strides in making content accessible, there are countless websites that opt for slick (and often not screen reader-friendly) designs over usability.
 “Designing with accessibility impacts every aspect of the look and feel, from the colors chosen and type size to the structure and presentation of content,” says Nick.
 But this is a welcome challenge: “The best part is that when you make a page easier to use for one audience, it tends to make it easier to use for all audiences.”